swcanner/capsif2_clean/README.md

 This is the first iteration and very rough.
 Will add more later

 Libraries needed:
-Conda environment with pyrosetta, pytorch, tqdm, numpy, esm, and more - will make a yml soon...
+Conda environment with `pyrosetta, pytorch, tqdm, numpy, pandas, esm,` and more - will make a yml soon...

-## THIS NEXT STEP MIGHT WORK OR NOT - HAVENT TESTED IT YET ##
-### Quick Setup Guide ###
+### Quick Setup Guide - Proceed with caution, untested... ###
 ```
 We suggest using a conda environment for the installation.
 Steps: